 What’s the difference between a baby shower and a baby sprinkle?

-A baby sprinkle is like a Baby Shower Lite.
-A sprinkle is to shower as cupcake is to cake, as a date night is to a weekend away, as light breeze is to gale-force wind.
+A baby sprinkle is to baby shower as cupcake is to cake, as a date night is to a weekend away, as light breeze is to gale-force wind.

-In the interest of keeping simple, here’s how to plan a baby sprinkle in 3 easy steps.
+Here’s how to plan a baby sprinkle in four easy steps.

 1. Baby sprinkle invitations